Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 7. Ask the Right Questions

 Remember, a sales interview works both ways.
-You’re also there to interview the company and see if they’re the right fit for your career and aspirations.
+You’re also there to interview the company and see if they fit your career and aspirations.

 While your interviewer will naturally answer some questions during the interview, here are some potential questions to ask your interviewer when asked: